reflex-dev/reflex-web/case-studies/autodesk.md

 A couple of weeks of work can be skimmed off the estimate for an average 60 day project by using Reflex meaning we were able to focus on exceeding customer expectations.
 ```

-* The ability to wrap their local react library which was a company requirement and create resuable high-level components
+* The ability to wrap their local react library, which was a company requirement, and create reusable high-level components

 * Future proofing their code by writing it in Python